ryssbowh/craft-gtag/README.md

-# Gtag plugin for Craft CMS 4.x
+# Gtag plugin for Craft CMS 4

-This plugin integrates with UA, UA4 and GTM measurement ids
+This plugin integrates with UA, GA4 and GTM measurement ids

-Also available for Craft 3, see v1 branch.

 ## 2.1 update